 Düsseldorf Botanical Garden, Botanical garden at Heinrich Heine University, Düsseldorf, Germany.

-Düsseldorf Botanical Garden is a green space at Heinrich Heine University that displays thousands of plant species from different climate zones.
-The grounds are divided into geographic sections that can be explored on foot, showing how plants grow in their native regions.
+Düsseldorf Botanical Garden is a green space on the campus of Heinrich Heine University, displaying plant species from a wide range of climate zones around the world.
+The grounds are divided into geographic sections that visitors can walk through on foot, showing how plants grow in their native regions.

 The community of curious travelers